George Washington Bridge Bus Station

-The George Washington Bridge Bus Station is a commuter bus terminal located at the east end of the George Washington Bridge in the Washington Heights area of Manhattan in New York City.
-The bus station is owned and operated by the Port Authority of New York and New Jersey.
+The George Washington Bridge Bus Station is a commuter bus terminal at the east end of the George Washington Bridge in the Washington Heights neighborhood of Manhattan in New York City.
+The bus station is owned and operated by the Port Authority of New York and New Jersey (PANYNJ).
 On a typical weekday, approximately 20,000 passengers on about 1,000 buses use the station.

-The building, an example of 1960s urban renewal, has been described as a blight on its surrounding environment and "a brutal assault on the senses".
-Its upper-level bus ramps cross Fort Washington Avenue, blocking light and the view of the George Washington Bridge.
-While noting the station's neglect from decades of deferred maintenance, the architecture critic Ada Louise Huxtable heralded the design of the station as "a work of the first rank that demonstrates the art and science of reinforced concrete construction at its 20th-century highpoint, in the hands of one of its greatest masters."
+The building is an example of mid-century urban renewal and structural expressionism.
+Designed by the Italian architect-engineer Pier Luigi Nervi, the new bus station was hailed as a robust tour-de-force of infrastructure ingenuity by leading critics of the day.
+While later noting the station's neglect from decades of deferred maintenance, the architecture critic Ada Louise Huxtable heralded the design of the station as "a work of the first rank that demonstrates the art and science of reinforced concrete construction at its 20th-century highpoint, in the hands of one of its greatest masters."